 - When it’s ready, the dough should completely be pulled away from the sides and mostly or fully off of the bottom.
 If a bit is still sticking to the bottom of the bowl, just pull it off.
 The dough will be very soft and supple when it’s ready.

-- Place the dough in an oiled bowl, cover with plastic wrap, and refrigerate for 8 hours or overnight.
-The dough won’t look like it rose very much, which is normal! *If you’d like to follow the “quick babka method” see the "notes" section at the end.
+- Form the dough into a ball and place the dough in an oiled bowl, cover with plastic wrap, and refrigerate for 8 hours or overnight.
+The dough won’t look like it rose very much, which is normal!

 - Chop the chocolate, then melt the butter and chocolate together in 30 second bursts in the microwave, stirring in between each, until smooth.
 Add the powdered sugar, cocoa powder, and espresso powder and mix until it forms a paste.